woman and dog best friends

 Bulimia Treatment Team.

-Treating bulimia clients requires a collaborative, multi-disciplinary approach.
+Treating bulimia clients requires a collaborative, multidisciplinary approach.
 Essential team members include:

 • Registered dietitian with experience in eating disorders